bergdodson/PHSX815_Week1/README.md

 # PHSX815_Week1
 This repository was created to store the projects from HW 1 and HW 2 for PHSX 815.
 HW 1 can be seen at the bottom of this readme file.
-HW 2 is explained here and has to do with the rest of the files in this repository
+HW 2 is explained here and has to do with the files stored in the HW 2 folder  in this repository

-## HW 2
+## HW 2 (See the HW 2 folder)
 Files for HW 2 are all contained in the "HW 2" folder.
 There are 3 code files and 1 text file.
 These files are explained below.

 ### Random_python.py